scheme-requests-for-implementation/srfi-126/srfi-126.md

 - `(hashtable-for-each proc hashtable)` (procedure)

 `Proc` should accept two arguments, and should not mutate `hashtable`.
-The `hashtable-for-each` procedure applies `proc` once for every entry in `hashtable`, passing it the key and value of the entry as arguments.
-The order in which `proc` is applied to the entries is unspecified.
+The `hashtable-for-each` procedure applies `proc` once for every association in `hashtable`, passing it the key and value as arguments.
+The order in which `proc` is applied to the associations is unspecified.
+Return values of `proc` are ignored.

 - `(hashtable-map! proc hashtable)` (procedure)

 `Proc` should accept two arguments, should return a single value, and should not mutate `hashtable`.
-The `hashtable-map!` procedure applies `proc` once for every entry in `hashtable`, passing it the key and value of the entry as arguments, and changes the value for that key to the return value of `proc`.
-The order in which `proc` is applied to the entries is unspecified.
+The `hashtable-map!` procedure applies `proc` once for every association in `hashtable`, passing it the key and value as arguments, and changes the value of the association to the return value of `proc`.
+The order in which `proc` is applied to the associations is unspecified.

 - `(hashtable-fold proc init hashtable)` (procedure)

 `Proc` should accept three arguments, should return a single value, and should not mutate `hashtable`.
-The `hashtable-fold` procedure accumulates a result by applying `proc` once for every entry in `hashtable`, passing it as arguments the key and value of the entry and the result of the previous application, or `init` at the first application.
-The order in which `proc` is applied to the entries is unspecified.
+The `hashtable-fold` procedure accumulates a result by applying `proc` once for every association in `hashtable`, passing it as arguments: the key, the value, and the result of the previous application or `init` at the first application.
+The order in which `proc` is applied to the associations is unspecified.

 - `(hashtable-map->list proc hashtable)` (procedure)

 `Proc` should accept two arguments, should return a single value, and should not mutate `hashtable`.
-The `hashtable-map->list` procedure applies `proc` to every key and value in `hashtable` and returns the returned values as a list.
-The order in which `proc` is applied to the entries is unspecified.
+The `hashtable-map->list` procedure applies `proc` once for every association in `hashtable`, passing it the key and value as arguments, and accumulates the returned values into a list.
+The order in which `proc` is applied to the associations is unspecified.

 - `(hashtable-key-list hashtable)` (procedure)